nf-core/sarek/docs/output.md

 ### VEP

-[VEP (Variant Effect Predictor)](https://www.ensembl.org/info/docs/tools/vep/index.html), based on `Ensembl`, is a tools to determine the effects of all sorts of variants, including SNPs, indels, structural variants, CNVs.
+[VEP (Variant Effect Predictor)](https://www.ensembl.org/info/docs/tools/vep/index.html), based on `Ensembl`, is a tool to determine the effects of all sorts of variants, including SNPs, indels, structural variants, CNVs.
 The generated `VCF` header contains the software version, also the version numbers for additional databases like `Clinvar` or `dbSNP` used in the `VEP` line.
 The format of the [consequence annotations](https://www.ensembl.org/info/genome/variation/prediction/predicted_data.html) is also in the `VCF` header describing the `INFO` field.
 In the moment it contains: